thunderbird/webext-docs/folders.rst

 .. api-section-annotation-hack:: -- [Added in TB 127]

-Get one of the special unified mailbox tag folders, which are virtual search folders and group messages from all mail accounts based on their tags.
+Get one of the special virtual tag folders, which are virtual search folders and group messages from all mail accounts based on their tags.
+Throws if the requested folder does not exist.

 .. api-header::
    :label: Parameters